 - Some Alzheimer’s sufferers develop aggressive behaviors that could put others around them at risk.
 Or, if they are sharing the home with family members, their forgetful behavior could cause harm to their co-habitants.

-Alzheimer’s facilities provide round-the-clock supervision, as well as full security if your family member has a tendency to wander.
+Alzheimer’s memory care facilities provide round-the-clock supervision, as well as full security if your family member tends to wander.

 4. Does my loved one have a healthy, structured routine at home?

 People with Alzheimer’s benefit from a consistent, structured daily routine.
 They also benefit from a healthy diet, regular physical activity, and mental and social stimulation.
-Circumstances may make it impossible for you to offer your loved one a daily routine that supports their well-being: for instance, if you work long hours, or depend on support from family members who cannot commit to regular hours, meaning that the patient’s routine may be frequently disrupted, which is not ideal.
+Circumstances may make it impossible for you to offer your loved one a daily routine that supports their well-being: for instance, if you work long hours or depend on support from family members who cannot commit to regular hours, the patient’s routine may be frequently disrupted, which is not ideal.

-If you feel that while you would prefer to keep your loved one at home, you are not able to give them a good quality of life, it would be a good time to consider a memory care facility.
+If you feel that while you would prefer to keep your loved one at home, you are not able to give them a good quality of life, it may be a good time to consider a memory care facility.
 Our long-term care and assisted living programs can offer a customized treatment program, a healthy diet, 24-hour support and supervision, and social activities.
 Rehab Select offers services near Montgomery, Birmingham, and Alzheimer’s care near Opelika, Al. If you would like further advice on Alzheimer’s memory care or to tour one of our five locations in Alabama, please contact us here.